ncatlab/nlab-content/pages/9741.md

 where now $[T,S^1]$ is the [[character group]] of the [[maximal torus]].

 In this form the moduli space of flat connections appears prominently for instance in the discussion of [[equivariant elliptic cohomology]].
+But beware that the above interpretation in [[algebraic geometry]] is at least more subtle, see ([Lurie 15](#Lurie15)).

 ## Related concepts